Kxnstrxktiv/WINCL/README.md

 ---- WINCL, the best FREE Tweaking tool for windows 10 and 11 ----

-* Regulary updated!
+* Regularly updated!
 * Windows 10 and 11!
 I: YOUR SYSTEM MUST SUPPORT THE 'MSG' COMMAND!
 * Free tweaking utility with reverts!
-* Many security features!
+* Many security features and privacy patches!
 * Minimalistic and userfriendly UI!
 * Tested on a VM before Release!
 * Very easy to use!